 The future of cross-chain interoperability is bright.
 It will help the crypto ecosystem by:

 - Enabling users to move value across different blockchains in a fast, secure, and cost-effective manner.
 This means that you can easily send cryptocurrency from one blockchain (such as Bitcoin) to another (like Ethereum).
+If you are new to this area and still have confusions, Bitcoin for beginners is recommended to have a read.

 - Allowing developers to create applications on top of multiple chains at once with fewer resources than developing an app for each individual chain.
 For example, if you’re building an app that leverages both Bitcoin’s proof-of-work consensus algorithm and Ethereum’s proof-of-stake consensus algorithm for different parts of its functionality you’ll only need one set of smart contracts instead of two or more!
 This also makes it easier for businesses who want their products/services available across all major cryptocurrencies but don’t have enough time/resources needed before launch date arrives… which could mean missing out on millions dollars worth consumer demand.”